CHIJMES: CHIJMES Hall

 The early Gothic Revival style Convent of the Holy Infant Jesus Chapel has finely detailed works, such as the plasterwork, the wall frescoes and stained glass panels.

 The grand Anglo-French chapel was established with the support of the Catholic community in Singapore and beyond.
 Designed by Father Charles Benedict Nain, the chapel is one of the most elaborate places of worship ever built in Singapore.
 The chapel's stained-glass windows were designed by Jules Dobbelaere and were imported from Bruges, Belgium.

 A five-story spire flanked by flying buttresses marks the entrance to the chapel.
 The 648 capitals on the columns of the chapel and its corridors each bear a unique impression of tropical flora and birds.

-Physical alterations within CHIJMES

-Apart from having part of its compound taken by MRTC headquarters, the remaining site went through several modifications in order to increase its commercial viability.

-In 2013, CHIJMES was given a $45 million uplift.
-Some of these physical changes include the 1) lowering of cloister walls along Victoria Street, 2) 4 new entrances, 3) Access to the chapel and Caldwell house 4) removal of cobblestone floor and lifting of the roof, 5) covering of sunken courtyards.